lunifera/lunifera-xtext-runtimebuilder/README.md

 TypeLoader
 =============================
-As explained before, calls may be loaded from different locations.
+As explained before, classes may be loaded from different locations.
 It makes a big difference whether you are working in the IDE or code runs in the Rumtime without an Eclipse UI.

 This projects added two different ways to load classes